-In addition to consulting with attorneys and their clients, Dr. Boisso teaches economics to both undergraduate and graduate students at Southern Methodist University.
-He has taught economics at various universities since 1982.
+In addition to consulting with attorneys and their clients, Dr. Boisso has taught economics to both undergraduate and graduate students at Southern Methodist University.
+Additionally, he has taught economics at various universities since 1982.

 Dr. Boisso consults with nonprofit organizations in developing creative metrics for evaluating their non-quantifiable outcomes and impacts on clients.
 He also assists new businesses in preparing pro forma business plans used to gain start-up loans.

-His colleagues at Boisso & Associates include individuals with CPA certifications, MBA degrees, and Bachelor's degrees in accounting, finance and international business.
+Dr. Boisso's colleagues at Boisso & Associates include individuals with CPA certifications, MBA degrees, and Bachelor's degrees in accounting, finance, and international business.
 Some of our associates are certified in fraud examination, business valuation, and employee compensation.
-Each associate has 15 or more years experience in evaluating economic losses in matters of litigation.
+Each associate has 18 or more years experience in evaluating economic losses in matters of litigation.